-Each year, the Rite of Christian Initiation for Adults (RCIA) meets every Tuesday evening starting in October and ending a week after Easter (May or June).
+Each year, the Rite of Christian Initiation for Adults (RCIA) meets every Sunday morning starting in October and ending a week after Easter (May or June).
 Preparing newcomers to enter the church is a joint effort that requires not just the priest, but also a team of enthusiastic parishioners eager to impart the faith as catechists, sponsors or supporters.

 What are the qualities of a good Catechist?